-Dr. Carlton performs gastric sleeve procedures laparoscopically using small instruments, a long, flexible measuring device known as a bougie, and a miniature camera for guidance.
+Dr. Carlton performs gastric sleeve procedures laparoscopically using small instruments, a long, flexible measuring device known as a bougie, and a miniature camera.
 After creating a tiny incision in your abdominal wall, he removes approximately three-quarters of your stomach, leaving a smaller portion behind.

 After having gastric sleeve surgery, your remaining stomach resembles a banana in shape and size.
 This significantly reduces the amount of food you can consume for the rest of your life.
 Having gastric sleeve surgery also impacts the hormones in your gut that contribute to feelings of hunger and fullness, as well as control blood sugar.